MachineLemonade/docs/v0.9/houston-api.md

   }
 }
 ```
-By specifying a subfield of the `emails` type, the query executes successfully.
+By specifying a subfield of the `urls` type, the query executes successfully.

 ```
 {